Types of Degrees Precision Production Majors Are Getting

 |Hispanic or Latino||825|

-Americans aren’t the only ones with an interest in Precision Production.
+Students from other countries are interested in Precision Production, too.
 About 0.4% of those with this major are international students.

 How Much Do Precision Production Majors Make?